15 Government Benefits That Can Help Seniors Save Money

-Social Security: If your parents are retired, they likely are receiving Social Security benefits.
-They can start collecting benefits at age 62.
-However, they’ll receive a reduced amount for claiming benefits early.
-To get their full benefit amount, they must wait to claim benefits until their full retirement age – which ranges from 66 to 67, depending on the year they were born.
-By delaying benefits until age 70, they can actually increase the amount they receive.
+Social Security: You can start collecting Social Security retirement benefits at age 62.
+However, you’ll receive a reduced amount for claiming benefits early.
+To get your full benefit amount, you must wait to claim benefits until your full retirement age – which ranges from 66 to 67, depending on the year you were born.
+By delaying benefits until age 70, you can actually increase the amount they receive.

 Social Security isn’t just a retirement program, though.
 It provides disability benefits, survivors benefits for widows and widowers, and supplemental security income for low-income seniors and disabled adults.
-Visit SSA.gov to learn more about benefits and to sign your parents up for a “my Social Security" online account to check their statements and manage their benefits.
+Visit SSA.gov to learn more about benefits and to sign up for a “my Social Security" online account to check your statements and manage your benefits.

-Veterans benefits: If your parents served in the military, they might qualify for a variety of benefits through the Department of Veterans Affairs – including monthly pension payments, disability compensation, housing assistance and health care.
-If your parents need help performing daily activities such as bathing and dressing or are confined to bed because of illness, they might qualify for the VA’s Aid and Attendance program, which provides an increased monthly pension to help cover the cost of care at home or in a nursing home.
+Veterans benefits: If you served in the military,you might qualify for a variety of benefits through the Department of Veterans Affairs – including monthly pension payments, disability compensation, housing assistance and health care.
+If you need help performing daily activities such as bathing and dressing or are confined to bed because of illness, you might qualify for the VA’s Aid and Attendance program, which provides an increased monthly pension to help cover the cost of care at home or in a nursing home.

-Medicare: Your parents are eligible at age 65 to sign up for Medicare, the national health insurance program for older adults.
+Medicare: You are eligible at age 65 to sign up for Medicare, the national health insurance program for older adults.
 There are two ways to get coverage: original Medicare and Medicare Advantage.
 Original Medicare includes Part A (hospital coverage that is free) and Part B (medical insurance with a monthly premium based on annual income).
-To get prescription coverage, they would have to sign up and pay for Part D. There's also an option to purchase a Medicare Supplement Insurance (Medigap) to cover costs such as deductibles, copayments and some services not covered by Medicare.
+To get prescription coverage, you have to sign up and pay for Part D. There's also an option to purchase a Medicare Supplement Insurance (Medigap) to cover costs such as deductibles, copayments and some services not covered by Medicare.

 Medicare Advantage is offered by private insurers.
 It includes Part A, Part B and usually Part D and usually provides other types of coverage such as vision, dental and hearing.